brianhill/deep-springs-observatory/index.md

 The dome is shown with [the author](../) inside.
 It will remain stored on cinder blocks and a pallet until the foundation is complete.

-## Instrument
+## Primary Instrument

-The dome was chosen to protect a CFF 250mm f/8 Ritchey-Chr&eacute;tien reflector:
+The 7' diameter dome is just large enough to protect a CFF 250mm f/8 Ritchey-Chr&eacute;tien reflector:

 ![CFF RC250 F/8](./photos/250mm-1308-1200x900.jpg)